 Stick welding is also commonly known as shielded metal arc welding (SMAW).
 This process is widely used in home and industrial welding applications.
 It works great for outdoor welding and when you find yourself in challenging positions.
 There’s a wide range of stick welding machines available on the market today that have different sizes, features and prices.
 With so many options available, it can be difficult to choose the best stick welder for your needs.
-That’s why we’ve compiled these stick welder reviews to help you find the right equipment for your next project.
+That’s why we’ve compiled these stick welder reviews for 2021 to help you find the right equipment for your next project.

 - EVERLAST PowerARC 140